 Aside from work, Jo played tennis at county (Yorkshire) and national (England B) levels and continues to take an active interest in sport and keeping fit.
-A regular concert goer, she enjoys listening to a range of music.

 As an experiential learner with practical learning and teaching experiences across the UK (Worcester, Aston and South Wales) and Europe in over 35 years of in Further and Higher Education, Jo’s lecturing and research activities focus on innovating and enhancing personal and organisational learning in academic and corporate environments.
 Her significant experience of quality assurance and enhancement has been achieved through her career in Further and Higher Education in the UK and Europe.
 An alumni of the University of Wales Institute of Science and Technology (now part of Cardiff University), she has assured the currency of her real-world experiences by regularly undertaking industrial secondments during her career.
 As her career has progressed into management, Jo continues to teach and learn as an important ingredient of her continuing professional development ensuring knowledge currency of student engagement, experiences and expectations.

 - Quality Assurance Committee Member;

 - Higher Academic Awards Committee Member;

 - Portfolio Operations Group Member;

 - Dissertation Supervisor (Undergraduate, Postgraduate Taught and Ph.D.);